The sin in the homosexual lifestyle

 …sin is separation.
 To be in a state of sin is to be in the state of separation.
 And separation is threefold: there is separation among individual lives, separation of a man from himself, and separation of all men from the Ground of Being.”
 Tillich, The Shaking of the Foundations

-When I was in the closet, I was separated from others (mamma, daddy, Aunt Nancy and Uncle Jimmy, friends and my community), I was separated from myself (with guilt, disgust and seeping self-loathing) and separated from God (who sure as hell couldn’t love me in the state I was in).
+When I was in the closet, I was separated from others (mother, father, Aunt Nancy and Uncle Jimmy, friends and my community and church), I was separated from myself (riddled with fear, guilt and deep, dark pain) and separated from God (because I believed the lie that God regarded me as an abomination).

 But there is good news.
 Coming out is holy!

-“…separation among individual lives…” begins to dissolve when we come out to, bring our whole, true selves, to others.
+“…separation among individual lives…” begins to dissolve when we come out and bring our whole, true selves, to others.

 Some folks will accept us, some will reject us.
-Eventually, I got my mamma back, but my Uncle Jimmy chooses to remain in a state of separation.
+Eventually, my relationship with my parents was restored, but most of my aunts and uncles choose to remain in a state of separation.
 The key is that we are honestly, fully giving ourselves in a way that separates no part of our truth.

 “…separation of self from self…” ends when we come out to and learn to love ourselves.